Glyphosate-based herbicides: Uses

+Genetically modified crops

+Some micro-organisms have a version of 5-enolpyruvylshikimate-3-phosphate synthase (EPSPS) resistant to glyphosate inhibition.
+A version of the enzyme that was both resistant to glyphosate and that was still efficient enough to drive adequate plant growth was identified by Monsanto scientists after much trial and error in an Agrobacterium strain called CP4, which was found surviving in a waste-fed column at a glyphosate production facility.
+This CP4 EPSPS gene was cloned and transfected into soybeans.
+In 1996, genetically modified soybeans were made commercially available.
+Current glyphosate-resistant crops include soy, maize (corn), canola, alfalfa, sugar beets, and cotton, with wheat still under development.

+In 2023, 91% of corn, 95% of soybeans, and 94% of cotton produced in the United States were from variety that were genetically modified to be tolerant to multiple herbicides, including dicamba, glufosinate, and glyphosate.

 Inert ingredients

-Surfactants, solvents, and preservatives are inert ingredients, or adjuvants, that are commonly added to glyphosate-based herbicide formulations.
+Surfactants, solvents, and preservatives are adjuvants, inert ingredients that are commonly added to glyphosate-based herbicide formulations to increase their efficacy.
 Some products contain all the necessary adjuvants, including surfactant; some contain no adjuvant system, while other products contain only a limited amount of adjuvant.
 Some formulations require the addition of surfactants to the spray tank before application.
 The names of inert ingredients used in glyphosate formulations are usually not listed on the product labels.

 POEA is a surfactant added to Roundup and other herbicides as a wetting agent.
 POEA is not a single surfactant, but a complex mixture.
 The composition of each POEA surfactant is a proprietary trade secret.
 Monsanto's RoundUp, for example, contains a proprietary POEA surfactant called MON 0818 at a 15% concentration.